tpsst5/Test-Driven-Development-Project-BE/README.md

 - After you have glanced over the tutorial, start looking into some functionality to write!
 Each component has tests written so that you can focus on one component at a time.

+- Remember a simple concept, you are trying to implement functionality that matches the expected behavior provided by the unit tests!
+So examine the tests carefully; each test is begins with the `@Test` annotation.
+This will provide clues as to which methods to implement for each component and how each of the components should behave.

+- A suggested order of implementation would be the model, service, then the controller.

 - To only run tests on one component, right click on the specific test file and choose the Run option.

 - If you did everything correctly, you should have 11 passing tests at the end.